KaiPereira/Cheetah-MX4-Mini/JOURNAL.md

 So let's add the first motor driver... it's a bit tough to wire, but I think this should be good.
 I'm using UART to control everything and then I expose it to a 4 pin connector for the steppers.

 ![[Pasted image 20250723205431.png]]

+Now I'm going to add the endstop pins...
+I want to be able to switch between sensorless and endstop homing, so I'm going to include both of them, just as separate GPIO's.
+The Manta M4P does a jumper switch approach instead, but I'm not low on GPIO's, so I feel like controlling this in firmware is more convenient.